Moulik-Budhiraja/Pathfinding-Snake-Game/README.md

 ---

 Your the apple and get chased by the snake.
-If you make the snake commit sodoku you win.
+If you make the snake commit sudoku you win.
 That's about it.